Pets in Parks

 Dog food must not remain outside of a cottage/cabin because it will attract rodents/wildlife.

-What Do Pennsylvania Sate Parks Consider aS Pets?
+What Do Pennsylvania State Parks Consider as Pets?

 A house pet is limited to any dog or cat commonly kept in household captivity, or a caged pet.